canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

-# ML Workflow Demo: Kubeflow - Katib - ML Flow
+# ML Workflow Demo: Kubeflow - Katib - MLFlow

 ## Overview

 This guide intended to introduce end users to complete ML workflow using Kubeflow.
-In particular, examples of Kubeflow pipeline using Katib hyperparameter tuning and ML Flow model registry are presented along with some common pipeline steps and interfaces such as S3.
+In particular, examples of Kubeflow pipelines using Katib hyperparameter tuning and MLFlow model registry are presented along with some common pipeline steps and interfaces such as S3.

 The following diagram outlines ML workflow presented in this guide.
 Major pipeline steps include:
 - Ingestion of dataset.
 - Cleaning up the dataset.
 - Store of cleaned data to S3 bucket.
-- Hyperparameter tuning using Katib and Tensorflow training container image (with ML Flow store functionality).
+- Hyperparameter tuning using Katib and Tensorflow training container image (with MLFlow store functionality).
-- Converting Katib results to streamlined format.
+- Converting Katib tuning results to streamlined format.
-- Model training using tuning results.
+- Model training using best parameters from tuning stage.
-- Storing the resulting production model to ML Flow model registry.
+- Storing the resulting production model to MLFlow model registry.

 ![Diagram](./images/ML-Workflow-Demo-Diagram.png)